On the Complexity of the Succinct State Local Hamiltonian Problem: Local Stoquastic Hamiltonians with Easy Witness Ground States

 where there is an efficient classical algorithm $\mathcal{Q}_{\xi}$ that outputs the ratio $D_{\xi}(\conc{0}{k})/D_{\xi}(\conc{1}{k})$ for a $(n-1)$-bit string $k$.

-The dual-access model described in \refcite{Liu21} is adapted from \refcite{CR14}.
+The dual-access model described in \refcite{liu2021stoqma} is adapted from \refcite{canonne2014testing}.
 We briefly describe the model here.
 Let $D$ represent a fixed distribution over $\{0,\dots,2^n -1\}$.
 Having \emph{sample access} to $D$ implies there exists a query algorithm (oracle) $\mathcal{S}_D$ that returns an element $j \in \B^n$ with probability $D(j)$, independent of prior calls. \emph{Query access} to $D$ implies the existence of a query algorithm (oracle) $\mathcal{Q}_D$ that, given an input $j \in \B^{n-1}$, returns the quotient $D(\conc{0}{j}) / D(\conc{1}{j})$.

 It follows that a subset state is a natural easy witness.
 If we assume that $\ket{\xi}$ is normalised then the value of $D_{\xi}(j) = 1/\abs{{\rm supp}(\ket{\xi})}$ for all $j \in {\rm supp}(\ket{\xi})$, i.e., $\ket{\xi}$ is a subset state.
 Clearly, the query algorithm will only output $1$ if for a given $k\in\B^{n-1}$, both $\conc{0}{k}$ and $\conc{1}{k}$ are in the support of $\ket{\xi}$.